Doregon/tnpsh-wiki/diag-and-maintenance/antiban.md

 List of Games that Need an Antiban EBOOT
 ---

-Note that this list may not cover all games, so it's best to google "<gamename> antiban eboot" and see if there is one available for your game before playing it online.
+Note that this list may not cover all games, so it's best to google "<gamename> antiban EBOOT" and see if there is one available for your game before playing it online.

 * Call of Duty: Advanced Warfare **(only paid tools have a working antiban!)**